woojamon/fabric-docs/docs/security/security-managed-private-endpoints-create.md

 1. Specify a name for the private endpoint and copy in the resource identifier for the Azure resource.
 The resource identifier can be found in the properties tab on the Azure portal page.

+    For example, to create a managed private endpoint to access databases on an Azure SQL Managed Instance named "MyInstance", the resource identifier would be `/subscriptions/<subscription-guid>/resourceGroups/<resource-group-name>/providers/Microsoft.Sql/managedInstances/MyInstance`.

     When done, select **Create**.

 1. When the managed private endpoint has been provisioned, the Activation status change to *Succeeded*.